MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- The Curious Case of Benign Memorization. [[paper]](https://arxiv.org/abs/2210.14019)
+  - Sotiris Anagnostidis, Gregor Bachmann, Lorenzo Noci, Thomas Hofmann.
+  - Key Word: Memorization; Data Augmentation.
+  - <details><summary>Digest</summary> We show that under training protocols that include data augmentation, neural networks learn to memorize entirely random labels in a benign way, i.e. they learn embeddings that lead to highly non-trivial performance under nearest neighbour probing.
+We demonstrate that deep models have the surprising ability to separate noise from signal by distributing the task of memorization and feature learning to different layers.

+- Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup. [[paper]](https://arxiv.org/abs/2210.13512)
+  - Muthu Chidambaram, Xiang Wang, Chenwei Wu, Rong Ge.
+  - Key Word: Mixup; Feature Learning.
+  - <details><summary>Digest</summary> We try to explain some of this success from a feature learning perspective.
+We focus our attention on classification problems in which each class may have multiple associated features (or views) that can be used to predict the class correctly.
+Our main theoretical results demonstrate that, for a non-trivial class of data distributions with two features per class, training a 2-layer convolutional network using empirical risk minimization can lead to learning only one feature for almost all classes while training with a specific instantiation of Mixup succeeds in learning both features for every class.

 - A PAC-Bayesian Generalization Bound for Equivariant Networks. [[paper]](https://arxiv.org/abs/2210.13150)
   - Arash Behboodi, Gabriele Cesa, Taco Cohen. *NeurIPS 2022*
   - Key Word: PAC-Bayes; Equivariant Networks.